Kinto/kinto/docs/troubleshooting.rst

 Module object has no attribute 'register_json'
 ==============================================

-Kinto uses PostgreSQL JSONBin feature, which allow Kinto to efficiently store JSON object into PostgreSQL, support for which was added to PostgreSQL in version 9.4.
+Kinto uses PostgreSQL ``JSONBin`` feature, which allow Kinto to efficiently store ``JSON objects`` into PostgreSQL, support for which was added to PostgreSQL in version 9.4.

 This is a hard requirement for postgresql backends, therefore you will either need to **use PostgreSQL 9.4 (or greater)**, or